The androiddeployqt Tool

 The only required command line argument when running the tool is

 --output.
 Other command line arguments are optional but useful.
-Here's a quick overview.
-More information is available by passing the
+The list below is available by passing the

 --help argument to androiddeployqt.